Utah Administrative Code

 (3) "Insurer" means:

-(a) a person engaged in the business of offering a health benefit plan, including a business under an administrative services organization or administrative services contract arrangement;
+(a) a person engaged in the business of offering a health benefit plan or a dental plan, including a business under an administrative services organization or administrative services contract arrangement;

 (b) a third party administrator that collects premiums or settles claims for health care insurance policies;